Managing Terraform resources with remote and versioned modules

 Create a bar between infrastructure and application.
 Separate the two realities apart as much as possible.

-The infrastructure is only meant to provision the resources the application will live in.
-The application must no have any ideas where it’s running from, whether it’s externally reachable or not.
-Infrastructure will provide host instances, EKS clusters, load balancers, DNS entries and all this won’t matter to the application itself.
+The infrastructure is meant to provision the resources the application will live in.
+The application must not have any ideas where it’s running on, whether it’s externally reachable or not.
+Infrastructure IaC will provide host instances, EKS clusters, load balancers, DNS entries and all this won’t matter to the application itself.
+The same applies the other way around, the infrastructure must not care if the application has new configuration changes or a different log level.
+If an application fetches secret values from AWS Secrets Manager or it will fetch configurations from SSM Parameter Store, this should not affect infrastructure.
+Example with applications fetching their configuratipons from

-• Configurations are usually a good amount and will slow you down: In many cases configurations are also a good amount of resources.
+Configurations are usually a good amount and will slow you down: In many cases configurations are also a good amount of resources.
 I’m aware of scenarios where each environment has 1500+ configuration resources, between SSM parameters, secret parameters and feature flags.
 This will slow down infrastructure plans and will cause frustration to platform and infrastructure engineers.

-• Bad mix: The application/infrastructure mix is just poison.
+Bad mix: The application/infrastructure mix is just poison.
 Both developers and platform engineers will conflict almost immediately and the whole organisation will get the consequences.

-• Developers will wait for the infrastructure to be up to date with what their code is expecting, delays happening when deploying infrastructure will also impact application deployments.
+- Developers will wait for the infrastructure to be up to date with what their code is expecting, delays happening when deploying infrastructure will also impact application deployments.

-• Configuration changes happen too quickly, perhaps when someone thinks to get the infrastructure prepared, then the infrastructure gets applied, a container restarts and automatically pulls a new value while the code is not fully ready with it.
+- Configuration changes happen too quickly, perhaps when someone thinks to get the infrastructure prepared, then the infrastructure gets applied, a container restarts and automatically pulls a new value while the code is not fully ready with it.

 For consistency and readability define a style and standards when contributing to repositories.